overmindtech/sdp/README.md

 ## Message Queue Topics/Subjects

 When implementing SDP over a message queue (usually NATS), you should follow the below naming convention for topics/subjects.
-Note that the naming of subjects shouldn't influence how messages are actually handled, for example an `ItemRequest` that came though the subject `request.all` should be treated the same as one that come from `request.scope.{scope}`.
+Note that the naming of subjects shouldn't influence how messages are actually handled, for example a `Query` that came though the subject `request.all` should be treated the same as one that come from `request.scope.{scope}`.
 All of the information needed for the processing of messages is contained in the message itself and the subjects are currently only used for convenience and routing.

 ### `request.all`